jordan-wright/email/README.md

 The ```email``` package is designed to be simple to use, but flexible enough so as not to be restrictive.
 The goal is to provide an *email interface for humans*.

 Plans for the ```email``` package currently include supporting:
-*  From, To, Bcc, Cc fields
+*  From, To, Bcc, and Cc fields
 *  Email addresses in both "test@example.com" and "First Last &lt;test@example.com&gt;" format
 *  Text and Html Message Body
 *  Attachments